SydneyBioX/BIDCell/README.md

 ## Parameters

 Parameters are defined in .yaml files.
 Examples are provided for 4 major platforms, including Xenium, CosMx, MERSCOPE, and Stereo-seq.
 BIDCell may also be applied to data from other technologies such as MERFISH.

+> **Note**: **Please modify `cpus` to suit your system.
+Higher `cpus` allow faster runtimes but may freeze your system.**

 Run the following to obtain examples:
 ```py
 from bidcell import BIDCellModel
 BIDCellModel.get_example_config("xenium")